Cultural Cold War: Music

 The CIA, in particular, used a wide range of musical genres, including Broadway musicals, and even the jazz of Dizzy Gillespie, to convince music enthusiasts across the globe that the U.S. was committed to the musical arts as much as they were to the literary and visual arts.
 Under the leadership of Nabokov, the CCF organized impressive musical events that were anti-communist in nature, transporting America's prime musical talents to Berlin, Paris, and London to provide a steady series of performances and festivals.
 In order to promote cooperation between artists and the CCF, and thus extend their ideals, the CCF provided financial aid to artists in need of monetary assistance.

-However, because the CCF failed to offer much support for classical music associated with the likes of Bach, Mozart, and Beethoven, it was deemed an “authoritarian” tool of Soviet communism and wartime German and Italian fascism.
+However, because the CCF failed to offer much support for classical music associated with the likes of Bach, Mozart, and Beethoven, it was deemed an "authoritarian" tool of Soviet communism and wartime German and Italian fascism.
 The CCF also distanced itself from experimental musical avant-garde artists such as Milton Babbitt and John Cage, preferring to focus on earlier European works that had been banned or condemned as "formalist" by Soviet authorities.

-U.S. President John F. Kennedy, First Lady Jacqueline Kennedy and Soviet First Secretary Nikita Khrushchev (center) at dinner in Vienna, in 1961.

-Nicolas Nabokov, Secretary General of the CCF

-Writer, composer and CCF Secretary General Nicolas Nabokov with his cousin, the writer Vladimir Nabokov in 1950.
-(Left to right.)

-Nicolas Nabokov was a Russian-born composer and writer who developed CCF's music program while serving as the organization's Secretary-General.
-His compositions include several notable musical works, the first of which was the ballet-oratorio Ode, produced by Serge Diaghilev's Ballet Russe de Monte Carlo, in 1928 and Lyrical Symphony in 1931.
-Nabokov moved to the U.S. in 1933 to serve as a lecturer in music for the Barnes Foundation.
-A year after moving to the U.S., Nabokov composed the ballet Union Pacific.
-He went on to teach music at Wells College in New York from 1936 to 1941, and later at St. John's College in Maryland.
-In 1939, Nabokov officially became a U.S citizen.

-In 1945, Nabokov moved to Germany to work for the U.S. Strategic Bombing Survey as a civilian cultural adviser.
-He returned to the U.S. just two years later to teach at the Peabody Conservatory before becoming the Secretary-General of the newly created CCF in 1951.
-Nabokov remained in this position for over fifteen years, spearheading popular music and cultural festivals during his tenure.
-During this time he also wrote music for the opera Rasputin's End in 1958 and was commissioned by the New York City Ballet to compose music for Don Quixote in 1966.
-When the CCF disbanded in 1967, Nabokov returned to a career in teaching at several universities throughout the U.S., and composed music for the opera Love's Labour's Lost in 1973.